What is the European market potential for wellness tourism?

 Timeless Ethiopia offers day trips to the healing hot springs.
 If tourists want to enjoy the hot springs for longer, they can extend their day trip to a multiday trip.

 Wellness tourists find it important to improve or maintain their wellness during a wellness holiday.
-Of course, people will have a varying idea of what ‘wellness’ actually entails, but it often includes a combination of physical, mental and spiritual health practices.
-European wellness tourists often look for relaxing, spa, fitness, religious and spiritual retreats to improve or preserve their wellbeing.
-Many tourists want to combine different wellness activities to feel optimally rejuvenated, reconnect with themselves, improve their health and get away from their busy day-to-day life.
+Although this can look different for everyone, it often includes a combination of physical, mental and spiritual health practices.
+European wellness tourists often look for relaxation, spa facilities, fitness, religious and spiritual retreats to improve or preserve their well-being.
+Many tourists want to combine several wellness activities to feel optimally rejuvenated and to reconnect with themselves, improve their health and get away from their busy day-to-day life.

 Wellness tourists often enjoy adventure travel activities on the side, such as diving and wildlife watching.
 Wellness and adventure travel is often included in one package.
-Other combinations that are popular are food and wellness holidays and sports and wellness holidays.
-Wellness activities and wellness holidays are becoming increasingly popular among Europeans, offering opportunities on the European outbound tourism market.
+Other popular combinations include food and wellness holidays, as well as sports and wellness holidays.
+Wellness activities and wellness holidays are becoming increasingly popular with Europeans, thus creating opportunities on the European outbound tourism market.

-This report addresses reasons for Europe being an interesting market for wellness tourism, which European countries offer the most potential and which trends offer opportunities.
+This report addresses reasons that make Europe an interesting market for wellness tourism, the European countries with the most potential, and trends that offer opportunities.

-- Read our studies on the markets that overlap with wellness tourism, like the European market potential for sport tourism, religious tourism and luxury tourism.
-This can help you better understand what Europeans find important during their wellness holiday.
+- Read our studies on markets that overlap with wellness tourism, like the European market potential for sport tourism, religious tourism and luxury tourism.
+This can improve your understanding of what Europeans consider important during a wellness holiday.

 - Read our studies on wildlife tourism, adventure tourism, food tourism and dive tourism to gain an understanding of what European tourists like to do in addition to their wellness activities.
 Offering a combination of wellness and other activities can make you stand out.

 - Find out which specialist niches you want to target.
-The different specialist niches have very different demands and expectations.
-You need to know a lot about the tourists you want to attract and the services you offer.
-Europeans find it important to know that they are well taken care of, and your expertise is likely to gain their trust.
+Each specialist niche has its own unique demands and expectations.
+You need to know a lot about the tourists you want to attract and the services you will offer.
+Europeans consider it important to know that they will be well taken care of, and your expertise is likely to gain their trust.

 - Connect with experts in the field, like wellness experts and health experts.
-Wellness tourists have specific wants and needs, depending on the specialist niches, European source country, and beliefs about wellness.
-Advice from experts will help you develop your offer optimally.
+Wellness tourists have specific needs and wishes, depending on the specialist niche, European source country and beliefs about wellness.
+Advice from experts will help you develop optimal offerings.

 2. What makes Europe an interesting market to target for wellness tourism?

-Together with North America, Europe has the largest wellness tourism market, with almost 300 million wellness trips before the COVID-19 pandemic.
+Together with North America, Europe has the largest wellness tourism market, with almost 300 million wellness trips before COVID-19.
 Europeans are increasingly interested in wellness trips.
-The wellness tourism industry is expected to grow with 20.9% each year until 2025.
+The wellness tourism industry is likely to grow by 20.9% each year until 2025.
 Experts agree that spending on wellness treatments and facilities is going to increase.
 The number of wellness trips is also expected to increase.
 This means that many people will be first-time wellness travellers.
-There will also be an increasing number of non-wellness travellers spending one day or afternoon at the spa, getting a massage or following a day-programme as part of their holiday.
+There will also be an increasing number of non-wellness travellers spending a day or afternoon at the spa, getting a massage or following a day programme as part of their holiday.

-European wellness travellers are quite demanding but spend 53% more than the average tourist.
-Many are willing and able to spend a few thousand euros for a weeklong wellness holiday.
+European wellness travellers are demanding, but they spend 53% more than the average tourist.
+Many are willing to spend a few thousand euros for a week-long wellness holiday.
 In return, they often want to enjoy luxury and professional treatment.
-Especially Europeans that go to spa destinations and yoga or fitness retreats often spend a lot of money.
-Many ashram and meditation centres that are not about luxury but on self-development will be a lot less expensive.
+Those who go to spa destinations and yoga or fitness retreats are especially likely to spend a lot of money.
+Many ashram and meditation centres that focus on self-development instead of luxury are much less expensive.

 Europeans’ wellness demands

-Europeans care about personalised services, especially in wellness.
-Every European has a personal view on what wellness means to them.
-29% of travellers want a personalised holiday package with special services that fit their needs.
-Packaged holidays have become especially popular during uncertain COVID-19 measures.
-Location and setting, brand and reputation, storytelling, and treatments and services are most important when attracting European tourists.
+Europeans care about personalized services, especially in terms of wellness.
+Individual Europeans have their own views on what wellness means to them.
+For example, 29% of all European travellers seek personalized holiday packages with special services that suit their needs.
+Packaged holidays became especially popular during the uncertain times of the COVID-19 measures.
+The most important considerations when seeking to attract European tourists are 1) location and setting; 2) brand and reputation; 3) storytelling; 4) and treatments and services.

-Everybody has different wellness needs and tourists want to be able to enjoy a combination of services that meet those needs.
-Some tourists find fitness very important, while others find a day at the spa important for their health and relaxation.
-Other tourists do yoga or meditate to ensure their wellbeing and reconnection with themselves.
+Different people have different wellness needs, and tourists want to be able to enjoy a combination of services that meet those needs.
+Some tourists consider fitness very important, whilst others prefer a day at the spa for their health and relaxation.
+Other tourists do yoga or meditate to ensure their well-being and reconnect with themselves.

-This all means that wellness tourism has many opportunities, but you have to know your customers well to meet their demands.
-Europeans love to experience something unique.
-It is important to find out which practices make your destination unique and incorporate those in your wellness offer.
-These practices are important tools to diversify yourself and attract European tourists.
-For example, the South African wellness and safari tour operator Siyabona Africa offers treatments with red ochre.
-Red ochre is a restorative component in their body treatments and is an ingredient used by indigenous people in Namibia.
+The variety of interests in wellness tourism creates many opportunities, but you have to know your customers well to meet their demands.
+Europeans love unique experiences.
+It is important to find out which practices make your destination unique and incorporate them into your wellness offerings.
+These practices are important tools to diversify your product range and attract European tourists.
+For example, the tour operator for the South African wellness and safari Siyabona Africa offers body treatments using red ochre as a restorative component.
+The ingredient is also used by indigenous people in Namibia.

 Figure 1: Red ochre is a natural resource highly associated with the African landscape

 It is important to sell your services, treatments, classes or products well.
-Europeans find it important that they receive the services that they expect while booking their holiday.
-Attracting Europeans through storytelling is important, especially in wellness.
-Wellness holidays are largely about the atmosphere that the tourists want to experience.
-Make a story that creates an atmosphere that your products can actually deliver.
+Europeans consider it important to receive the services that they expect whilst booking their holidays.
+Attracting Europeans through storytelling is important, especially for wellness services.
+The atmosphere that tourists wish to experience plays a major role in wellness holidays.
+Your story should create an atmosphere associated with your products.

-It is important to provide a lot of information about your services, what knowledge underlies it and why you are a suitable provider.
-Credentials, knowledge, experience and information increase trust among Europeans and make it more likely that they will choose your offer.
+It is important to provide a lot of information about your services, the knowledge underlying them, and why you are a suitable provider.
+Credentials, knowledge, experience and information can increase trust amongst Europeans and make them more likely to choose your offerings.

-Most wellness travellers want all-inclusive holidays, including all treatments, accommodation, food and drinks all included in the price.
-The most popular wellness activity right now is yoga and Pilates with 67% of wellness tourist being interested in this activity.
-42% are interested in spa treatments and 39% of wellness tourists are interested in meditation classes.
+Most wellness travellers want all-inclusive holidays, with all treatments, accommodation, food and drinks included in the price.
+The most popular wellness activities right now are yoga and Pilates, with 67% of wellness tourists being interested in this activity.
+In second place are spa treatments (42%), followed by meditation classes (39%).

-Different regions of the world usually attract different wellness tourists.
-For example, people interested in eco spas and adventure holidays in combination with wellness activities often travel to African and South American destinations.
-Europeans that travel to Southeast Asia are mostly looking for thermal baths, hot springs, yoga and meditation retreats.
+Different world regions often attract different wellness tourists.
+For example, people interested in combining eco spas and adventure holidays with wellness activities are likely to travel to destinations in Africa and South America.
+Many Europeans travel to Southeast Asia looking for thermal baths, hot springs, yoga and meditation retreats.

 Europeans’ motivation to go on a wellness trip

-According to a study by the Wellness Tourism Association and Health Tourism World Wide, the most important motivations to go on a wellness holiday are de-stressing or recharging, relaxation, self-healing, self-development, fitness, escapism, self-reward, rejuvenation and pampering.
+According to a study by the Wellness Tourism Association and Health Tourism World Wide, the most important motivations for going on a wellness holiday are de-stressing or recharging, relaxation, self-healing, self-development, fitness, escapism, self-reward, rejuvenation and pampering.

 When the holiday is over, tourists want to feel rejuvenated, relaxed and relieved.
 It is important to create an atmosphere that reflects these characteristics.
-For example, including plants, earthy colour tones and soft or natural lighting in your facilities can be very important.
-These natural elements are important because many wellness tourists want to escape city-life and their busy jobs.
+For example, including plants, earthy colour tones and soft or natural lighting can be very important elements in your facilities.
+These natural aspects are important, as many wellness tourists are seeking to escape city life and their busy jobs.
 Nature and privacy are the perfect way to do this.

-Figure 2: A massage in a peaceful environment is included in many wellness packages
+Figure 2: Many wellness packages include massage in a peaceful environment

-Mental health is often the primary motivation for tourists to go on a wellness holiday, followed by physical health and spiritual health.
-Many tourists want to target different health aspects at the same time.
-They aim for a holistic holiday that targets their mental, physical and sometimes spiritual health.
-Yoga & meditation is becoming increasingly interesting for tourists.
+Mental health is often the primary motivation that tourists have for going on a wellness holiday, followed by physical health and spiritual health.
+Many tourists seek to target several aspects of health at the same time.
+They aim for holistic holidays targeting their mental, physical and, in some cases, spiritual health.
+Yoga and meditation are becoming increasingly interesting for tourists.
 This is the case across all age groups.
-Provide tourists the option to go to yoga and meditation classes as a part of their all-inclusive package to attract Europeans.
+It could be attractive to European tourists to provide the option of attending yoga and meditation classes as a part of an all-inclusive package.

-Fitness and spa wellness holidays continue to be high in demand.
-Weight loss and detox holidays also continue to be popular, however, there is a shift in perspective.
-The focus on losing weight is shifting among Europeans towards a focus on becoming healthier instead.
+Fitness and spa wellness holidays also continue to be high in demand.
+Weight-loss and detox holidays also continue to be popular, although the perspective is shifting.
+Many Europeans are focusing on becoming healthier instead of on losing weight.